abelxo19/task-list/README.md

 You can start editing the page by modifying page.tsx.
 The page auto-updates as you edit the file.

 ## Additional Features
-- Task filtering (all, completed, pending)
+✅ Task filtering (All, Completed, Pending)
-- Task editing
+✏️ Task editing for updating existing tasks
-- Dark Theme
+🌙 Dark mode support

 ## Learn More